ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 While it's true that scheduling hours of meaningless meetings each month will thwart productivity, every team needs a chance to touch base about the work they're doing, new ideas that come up, challenges that affect the group, etc. Those open-ended sessions often fall off the calendar when everyone's calendar is full.
 And why not - you assume that anything that can be said in a meeting can be put in an email (that will probably get buried in your inbox).

+But have you ever considered the value of not attaching an objective to complex issues?
+Kenneth Stanley, a professor in Computer Science, founding member of Uber AI Labs and author of Why Greatness Cannot Be Planned, proposed that highly ambitious objectives ultimately block their own achievement (in other words, it's "probably not a good idea if you have a really ambitious objective to try to achieve it.").

+"Almost no prerequisite to any major invention was invented with that invention in mind.
+This should give us great pause for those who think that objectives should drive achievement."

+If you want to achieve something that's many stepping stones away, "forget having an objective.
+You can not define your goal, and you may achieve greatness, but you won't know what that greatness ultimately will be.
+You have to let go of the idea that you have to define where you're going in order to get there.
+Then you may find something great, and who knows where that may be."

+He argued that "great invention does not mean seeing many stepping stones into the future, although we think of visionaries in that way.
+What it means is seeing one stepping stone ahead.
+That's the nature of great invention."

-However, this isn't always true.
-"Free hours" or open-ended team sessions are often fertile ground for new ideas to be proposed and discussed.
-Even in 2019, nothing replaces in-person interaction.
+As for what this means for your team, "free hours" or open-ended team sessions are often fertile ground for new ideas to be proposed and discussed.
 Scheduling 100% of our time robs us of the ability to have any of those conversations, effectively preventing discovery of opportunities, challenges and problems.
+Not to mention that even in 2019, nothing replaces in-person interaction.

 ## How did we get here?